 Wilfrid On The Eloquence Of the Abacus Chair

 For me, my favourite chair in our collective is the Abacus Chair.
-I instantly have an emotional connection with this design not only because its intrinsically Chinese, but because the abacus was a part of my childhood.
+I instantly had an emotional connection with this design not only because it's intrinsically Chinese, but because the abacus was a part of my childhood.
 This tool has its place in history as a counting tool for both merchants and nobility.
 It was a great equaliser in a way, allowing the lower class people of China to rise up in the ranks once they had mastered the abacus's ways.

 Overshadowed by the invention of the calculator, it is becoming a lost art.
 My dad, however, felt it was an essential tool for me growing up.
 Not only did he teach his other students and me mandarin and Chinese literature, but he also taught us how to use the abacus.
 So much so that we were invited to perform this lost art at graduation ceremonies.
 It would begin with asking if there was an accountant in the audience.
 There almost always was.
 The accountant was given a calculator and would stand opposite a group of us children armed with only the abacus.
 Math problems were thrown our way, and we would inevitably beat the accountant every time, despite having this 'older' technology.